 If our much-loved pets feel threatened or abused, they can become dangerous.
 Occasionally, attacks happen that are unprovoked.
 There are around 4.5 million dog bite incidents in North America each year, and from 2005 through 2018, 471 people were killed by domestic dogs.

 North America contains around 94.4 million cattle, three-quarters of which are beef cattle and the rest dairy cattle.
 Cattle contribute to 90% of farm-related injuries, which have been caused by charging, bucking, or kicking when they feel threatened and entering a state of fight or flight.

 Many deaths and injuries are caused by large bulls, which have immense muscle mass and incredible strength.

 Humans are the most toxic of all the deadly mammals in North America.
 In 2016 there were 1.6 million hospital visits for assault-related injuries, and in 2017, there were 19,510 homicide-related deaths.
 14,542 were firearm-related, a tool that only humans are capable of controlling.

 More often than not, humans have a motive for murder, with many times the murderer being known to the deceased.

-These are just ten of North America’s most dangerous mammals, ranging from the most obvious brown and black bears to the least obvious and unexpected farm-related deaths and injuries.
-Many of these animals will only attack out of feeling threatened, but some attack for sport or food.
+These are just ten of North America’s most dangerous mammals, ranging from the most apparent brown and black bears to the least evident and unexpected farm-related deaths and injuries.
+Many of these animals will only attack out of fear, but some attack for sport or food.
 Unfortunately, humans are the deadliest mammals in North America.

 Blakemore, E. (2018) The Deadliest Animals in America, Ranked’, Popular Science, Bonnier Corporation, < https://www.popsci.com/deadliest-animals-in-america-ranked/>